Managing Partner; Shareholder; Business Litigation

-Based in our Minneapolis office, Sam is a former firm president and vice president, as well as a former head of the Business Litigation Section and a former member of the board of directors.
+Sam is the firm's managing partner, as well as a former firm president and vice president, former head of the Business Litigation Section and a former member of the firm's board of directors.
 After serving on the Minnesota Court of Appeals for two years and the Minnesota Supreme Court for five years, he rejoined Briggs’ Business Litigation Section and Energy Law Group, and is a member of the firm’s Appellate Practice Group.
 Sam practices principally in the areas of:

 - Arbitration and mediation